 Risks to the bullish thesis

-For all its attractions, enacting a new tax bill is not going to be a walk in the park.
+For all of its attractions, enacting a new tax bill is not going to be a walk in the park.
 Treasury secretary Steve Mnuchin recently said that the administration has a target to pass the new tax plan before Congress goes on recess in August.
-Wall Street is, however, far less sanguine with a recent Bank of America Merrill Lynch survey revealing that only 10% of fund managers believe that the tax bill will be passed before the August congressional recess.
+Wall Street is, however, far less sanguine, with a recent Bank of America Merrill Lynch survey revealing that only 10% of fund managers believe that the tax bill will be passed before the August congressional recess.
 It’s been decades since the last full-fledged tax reform was passed in Washington.
 The last major tax revamp of 1986 took more than 12 months to complete.
-So basically there’s little hope that this piece of legislation will see the light of day as fast as many investors would probably hope for.
+So, basically, there’s little hope that this piece of legislation will see the light of day as fast as many investors would probably hope for.

 Then there is the nagging question of how to pay for those massive tax cuts.
-The proposed border tax would certainly help with estimates that it could bring in approximately $100 billion to the economy every year.
+The proposed border tax would certainly help, with estimates that it could bring in approximately $100 billion to the economy every year.
 But such a tax would also lead to higher prices for goods and services and even harm retailers.
 Trump has already expressed his skepticism about the new tax.
 This is likely to create another snag during congressional negotiations.

 Markets likely to remain resilient after healthcare drubbing

 The S&P 500 is currently trading above 2,273, which is the 100-day moving average.
 This shows that investors have been using the recent sell-off as a buying opportunity.
-There is still a lot of optimism in the markets, which is to be expected since numerous economic indicators remain positive– consumer sentiment is healthy, wages are higher, corporate earnings are on a recovery path, oil prices are stabilizing and business capital spending is expanding.
+There is still a lot of optimism in the markets, which is to be expected, since numerous economic indicators remain positive– consumer sentiment is healthy, wages are higher, corporate earnings are on a recovery path, oil prices are stabilizing and business capital spending is expanding.

-The economy is clearly getting better, and that might be enough to outweigh any turbulence from Washington even if there are delays in the enactment of tax reform and infrastructure stimulus bills.
+The economy is clearly getting better and that might be enough to outweigh any turbulence from Washington, even if there are delays in the enactment of tax reform and infrastructure stimulus bills.